webgem-xyz/UVA-React/ISSUE_TEMPLATE.md

 -

 ## Estimated time needed to change.
-Fixing this issue will proberly take arround .. to .. hours
+Fixing this issue will probably take around .. to .. hours